dalton-f/KTaNE-Expert/README.md

 A simple text-based program that can solve almost every vanilla and needy module in the game Keep Talking and Nobody Explodes.

-This tool is capable of:
+This tool is able to:

-* Solving almost every vanilla module
-* Dealing with needy modules
+- Provides solutions for most vanilla modules found in KTaNE.
+- Can handle various module types, including Wires, The Button, Memory, Who's On First, Password and Complicated Wires.
+- Offers step-by-step instructions and solutions for successful module defusal.
+- Capable of handling needy modules like the Knob module.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>